10 Essential Life Skills to Teach Your High Schooler

 Once they head to college, your student isn’t likely to have someone looking over their shoulder to ensure they stay on target with their schedule.
 Instead, this responsibility will fall squarely on them, which can be a rude awakening if they aren’t prepared.

 To help your student manage this transition more effectively, encourage them to take advantage of time management tools now.
-Anything from maintaining a calendar on their smartphone to keeping a running to-do list can help and will make sure they have at least the basics covered for this life skill.
+Anything from maintaining a calendar on their smartphone to keeping a running to-do list can help, especially when managing time for group projects, extracurricular activities, and making the most of their free time.
 These strategies can often be the foundation for other organizational skills, like ensuring they effectively track assignments and exam dates.

 7. Professional-Quality Emails

 Let’s face facts: college is stressful, especially for incoming first-year students.
 There’s the pressure of their classes and the challenges that come with being on their own for the first time, which can take a toll on their mental health.
+Many students end up feeling overwhelmed by new challenges as they adjust to this major transition.
 As a result, stress management is a critical life skill, and it’s worth passing on to your student.

 9. Problem Solving

 For example, how to contact a company if there’s a service outage or a billing issue is worth introducing.
-Those are problems that happen to people every day, and knowing how to resolve them is valuable.
+Those are problems that happen to people every day, and knowing how to resolve them is valuable, as it builds decision-making and independent thinking skills—both crucial for navigating adulthood.

 It’s also wise to sprinkle in some tips about conflict resolution.
 After all, confrontation and disagreements are often stressful, particularly for students not used to handling challenging situations independently.

 Give them guidance on how to approach conflict productively and politely, as that could help save them a lot of hardship.
-Plus, it’s a problem-solving skill they’ll be able to use for the rest of their lives, making it particularly valuable.
+Plus, it’s a problem-solving skill they’ll be able to use for the rest of their lives, and practicing life skills in real-world scenarios will reinforce their ability to solve problems and find solutions independently.

 Ultimately, every family is different, and you likely know your young adult’s hobbies and preferences better than anyone.
 If you think a particular life skill will benefit them based on your household, don’t be afraid to share it!

 Plus, unique household life skills can create a sense of connection between students and their parents.
-It lets them bring a special part of their home life, turning these life skills into potential traditions that provide comfort or normalcy.
+It allows them to bring a special part of their home life, turning these life skills into potential traditions that provide comfort or a sense of normalcy.

 Did I miss any that you think are important?
 Comment below with other life skills that you feel are essential before heading off to college.